“Oh no! I’m in love with this guy. Well, this wasn’t supposed to happen. But he would really make a great father.”

 A great father is someone who’s always engaged and wants to “want to be there” for his children.
 A father is always present in their children’s lives, somehow, some way.
 I’m always grateful for everything in my life.
 The good, the bad, the ugly.
 I’m grateful for it all.
 But there is one thing, I’m most grateful for, it’s my husband.
 I’m grateful my husband is a great father.
 He is always attentive to his children’s needs.
 He always wants the best for our daughters.
 Anytime we talk about our future, he makes sure to explain what he thinks our girls will be doing in the future.
 He thinks about all of us in his future, together.
 I love how he shows that he cares.
 He is always there for us all, mentally, emotionally, and physically.
 If I have to be honest, Jonathon is always the one looking up places for us to travel to.
 He is always the one looking for things for us to do together.

 Most recently we attended Enchant Christmas in St. Petersburg, Florida.
 That place included so many lights, booths, games, food, many different things.
 It was so much fun.
 The girls, on the other hand, got exhausted very quickly.
 Our toddler saw Santa and she about lost it.
 We weren’t expecting to see Santa walk around there, oops.
 With our 8-month old, the stroller was not allowed in the area so some things were a bit difficult, but we still had a good time.
 I will share that we did not get any good pictures.
 We tried.
-Our husband and I enjoy these moments.
+My husband and I enjoy these moments.
 We rarely enjoy using our phones to capture these moments, but we know we can record videos or photos for memories.
 We like to live in the moment and tend to the kids which are more important to us.
-Sure, snapping photos is no biggy, but if the kids don’t want to take have their picture taken, then guess what?
+Sure, snapping photos is no biggy, but if the kids don’t want to have their picture taken, then guess what?
 You won’t get a good picture.

 After Olivia, our first daughter turned 2 years old, I was inspired by both, my husband and daughter to write children’s books.
 The idea is in process.
 I’m proud of the man my husband has turned out to be as a father of two girls.
 I was inspired by him to write about the great characteristics of being a great father.
 The idea has brought up some interesting conversations.
 I will agree with people that there is no perfect father, because there isn’t a perfect person.
 Jonathon is perfect being imperfect.
 For now, I’m going to enjoy every waking moment with both my daughters and their daddy

 Overall, I think a great father is someone who shows his love and takes care of their children’s wants and their needs.
 A great father may not be all of the above to his children.
 In fact, he may teach his children something completely different.
-A great father may teach their children that there is nothing more important in the world than their belief in something else.
+He may teach their children that there is nothing more important in the world than their belief in something else.
 It doesn’t matter what that belief is, as long as they stand for something.
 I’m just lucky my girls have made us their parents because we all love each other.
 I would love to hear your thoughts.
 My writing is just my opinion.
 It doesn’t mean it’s right.
 If you’ve read this far, I would love to hear your thoughts.
 What do you think makes a great father to their children?